 I wanted to die alone when I began that Friday night.
 I was in a parking lot outside one of the busiest Targets in the state just a week before Christmas.
 It was dark and I had sun shades over my windows.
 People were hurrying in and out of the store – anxious to get presents for parties and children, rushing to get chores finished at the end of a long week, dashing from their cars to the store and back to escape the cold.
 No one should have seen me.

-As I was overdosing (2000 units of insulin and multiple medications) that I needed to make sure that I didn’t puke in the car so that when someone eventually found me, they would have less to clean up before they donated the car and the belongings to the needy (as I’d very much want).
+As I was overdosing (insulin and multiple medications) that I needed to make sure that I didn’t puke in the car so that when someone eventually found me, they would have less to clean up before they donated the car and the belongings to the needy (as I’d very much want).
 [Side note: the thoughts remind me in retrospect of this Moth podcast which I encourage you to listen to.]

 So I threw a blanket on all the things to my right in the passenger’s seat so I wouldn’t throw up on them and opened the car door on my left to throw up.
 But I couldn’t pull myself back in.
 And through all the chaos of the parking lot, one lady saw me.